intuit/Ignite/docs/pages/Publishing.md

 ### Circle CI

-Make sure you have set up the `GITHUB_KEY` environment variable.
+Make sure you have set up the `GH_TOKEN` environment variable.
 Then add the publish job to your `config.yml`.

 ```yaml
 publishDocs: